Browser Fingerprinting: How to Bypass it During Web Scraping

 Websites use browser fingerprinting to gather information about your device to profile your browser.
-But it's a security measure that might block you while web scraping.Â
+But it's a security measure that might block you while web scraping.

-In this article, you'll learn what browser fingerprinting is, how it works, and how to avoid it during web scraping.Â
+In this article, you'll learn what browser fingerprinting is, how it works, and how to avoid it during web scraping.

 What Is Browser Fingerprinting?

-The collected data points are generic but unique when combined.
-So, it's rare for two users to have 100 percent matching data points.
-Even a slight variation in attributes, such as screen resolution, installed extensions, or hardware configurations, can produce distinct profiles.
+The collected data points are generic but unique to each web client when combined.
+So, it's unlikely that two users will have 100% identical data points.

+Even a slight variation in attributes (such as screen resolution, installed extensions, or hardware configuration) can lead to profile differences.
 For example, millions of users visit Google using Chrome.
-However, it's uncommon to find multiple users using Chrome with a single extension in a 1366x768 resolution on an HP OMEN PC with 16 GB of RAM and 4GB Nvidia graphics on driver version 25.20.99.9221.
+But it's unusual to find multiple people using Chrome with the same extension on a 1366x768 resolution HP OMEN PC with 16 GB RAM and a 4GB Nvidia graphics card on driver version 25.20.99.9221.

 Browser fingerprinting is different from cookie tracking.
 Cookie tracking is a conventional method for identifying and monitoring web users by storing data on the client's device.
 Browser fingerprinting, on the other hand, collects information about the user's browser and device configuration without requiring local storage.